 Assign a Part to an Insertion Effect.
 Select "off" if you do not wish to assign the Part to an Insertion Effect.
-Furthermore, if Plug-in Board have been installed, they will also be selectable as a Plug-in Part.
+Furthermore, if Plug-in Boards have been installed, they will also be selectable as Plug-in Parts 1 and 2.

-normal Part: Part01 ~ Part16, off
+normal Part: Part01 ~ Part16, PartAD (A/D Input Part), off